deercreeklabs/lancaster/README.md

 ;; {:name "Alice" :age 40}
 ```

-Here is a more complex example, using nested schemas and
+Here is a more complex example using nested schemas:
-the `maybe` function to make fields nillable:
 ```clojure
 (require '[deercreeklabs.lancaster :as l])